gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

        }
     }

-For example, suppose the aggregator receives the input record:
+For example, suppose the aggregator receives the following input record:

     +======================================+
     | id        | attribute   | value      |